thedevdojo/wave-website/content/docs/features/themes.md

 To activate a Theme you can simply click the Activate button for the current theme you would like to activate, and that will be the current active theme.

-> Important: After activating a theme you will need to make sure that you stop your asset watcher `npm run dev` and re-run it after the new theme has been activated.
-This is because we need the asset watcher to look in the correct directory.
+> After activating a theme you may need to make sure that you stop your asset watcher `npm run dev` and re-run it after the new theme has been activated.

 ## Digging Deeper